LinArcX/Gnulium/README.md

     `packer -S gnulium`

 ### Build From Source
-2. in other linux distro install these dependencies first:
+2. Install these dependencies first:

 |On Arch based systems||On Ubuntu/Debian based systems||
 |-----|:-----:|-----|:-----:|